joaomelo/hot-collection/README.md

 Notice you will need an Airtable package for that.
 The [github website](https://github.com/Airtable/airtable.js) has details about installing and using the library.

 You must be aware the Airtable API is somewhat limited.
 It does not provide a way to receive notifications when data changes in the server.
-To approximate the experience to real time data, HotCollection will inefficiently load the table every two seconds (i know, i know... is due to improve).
+To approximate the experience to real time data, HotCollection will load the table on creation and after every write operation.

-You can personalize the load frequency by passing an `interval` property in the adapter with an integer value.
-Be aware that Airtable imposes time limits to API calls to its servers.
-Let's check our code again:

-    import Airtable from 'airtable';
-    import HotCollection from '@joaomelo/hot-collection';

-    const apiKey = 'foobar';
-    const baseId = 'foobar';
-    const airtable = new Airtable({ apiKey });
-    const adapter = {
-      airtable: airtable.base(baseId),
-      interval: 30 // seconds
-    };

-    employeesCollection = new HotCollection('employees', { adapter })

 ### Firestore

 Firestore is a awesome google product, part of the Firebase suite service.
-It is a document storage database very feature rich.
+It is a document based database very feature rich.
 To create a HotCollection instance linked to a Firestore's collection server you pass the Firestore instance in a `firestore` property inside the `adapter`.
 See bellow:

     import * as firebase from 'firebase/app';
     import 'firebase/firestore';